Updated: 12 January 2026 by Sylwia (MyCrochetory)

 Step-by-Step Instructions

-Step 3: Insert your hook into the first stitch of the row.
-Yarn over, pull up a loop, and complete a single crochet (SC).
+Insert your hook into the first stitch of the row and work a single crochet.

-Step 5: Locate the left leg of the second single crochet and work another single crochet into it.
-This step creates a gradual height increase that matches a regular double crochet.
+Find the left leg of the second single crochet and work one more single crochet into it.
+This builds the height you need without creating space.

 Method 3: Double Crochet Standing Stitch